dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-10-Introduction-to-Multi-Layer-Perceptron.md

 <span class='green'>I-know-nothing:</span> Master, how can I create such a intelligent machine to recognize and label given images?

-<span class='red'>I-know-everything:</span> Young Padwan, we will use the <span class='dark-gray'> Force of Neural Networks</span> inspired from our brain.
+<span class='red'>I-know-everything:</span> Young Padwan, we will use the <span class='purple'> Force of Neural Networks</span> inspired from our brain.
 Here, let me take you on a journey of one example for example 0.
 We have 784 pixel values in range  [0-1] describing what zero looks like (pixels bright in the center in shape of 0 and dark like the dark side elsewhere).
 0 passes through the network like the one shown below and return 10 values which will help in classfying the image is 0 or 1 or 2 and so on.

 <span class='green'>I-know-nothing:</span> How will the number decide which image is what label?

-<span class='red'>I-know-everything:</span> If the image passed is 0 (also known as `forward pass`), the network will output array [1, 0, 0, 0, 0, 0, 0, 0, 0, 0].
+<span class='red'>I-know-everything:</span> If the image passed is 0 (also known as <span class='orange'>forward pass</span>), the network will output array [1, 0, 0, 0, 0, 0, 0, 0, 0, 0].
 The first place 1 indicates the image passed is 0.

 <span class='green'>I-know-nothing:</span> How does the network learn such a magic trick?